|Library Account||Borrowing & Returning|

 What is the difference between searching Novanet and searching the databases?

-Novanet searches books and other physical materials as well as some -- but not all -- electronic content such as journal articles and e-books.
+Novanet searches books and other physical materials as well as most electronic content such as journal articles and e-books.
 The Library also subscribes to hundreds of databases that contain electronic content such as e-books, journal articles, streaming video, music, newspapers, and more.
 Novanet searches many but not all of these databases.
-In addition, Novanet does not search the full text of articles, and certain database search features and functionality are not available in Novanet.
+In addition, certain database search features and functionality are not available in Novanet.
 See Which tool should I use?

 Where can I get research or citation help?